 Choose The Suitable CPU

-The fundamental question that every computer user should ask themselves is: for what purpose do I need a PC?
+The fundamental question that every computer user should ask is: for what purpose do I need a PC?

 Is it internet surfing, watching movies, office work, severe rendering, or gaming (casual or modern titles)?
 Perhaps someone is looking for a computer for all this a little bit because they can’t decide now.
 It’s essential not to overpay the processor to build a gaming PC to throw money at something you don’t need.

 In my experience, a good Core i5 processor (even the newer Core i3 with four physical cores) is a better solution for average and undemanding gamers than a Core i7 (i9).
-The same story goes for the AMD processor range unless you are gaming in 2K (or 4K) resolution on ultra settings or work in CAD and 3D rendering programs requiring raw processor power.
+The same goes for the AMD processor range unless you are gaming in 2K (or 4K) resolution on ultra settings or work in CAD and 3D rendering programs requiring raw processor power.

 Modern motherboards have the LGA 1151 socket for Intel chipsets.
 AMD has an AM4 socket, so be careful when choosing the motherboard and processor to be compatible.
 If you want to overclock your processor, you should pay attention to the choice of the motherboard (not everyone supports advanced options for OC) and the label of the processor itself.